A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: Introduction and main results

 Use the same argument as \cite[Proposition 2.8]{Wa3}, one has $T^+_t\varphi:=-\bar T^-_t(-\varphi)$, where $\bar T^-_t$ denotes the backward Lax-Oleinik semigroup associated to $L(x,-u,-\dot{x})$. \end{remark} By Theorem \ref{m1}, if the fixed points of $T^-_t$ exist, then they are viscosity solutions of

 Recently, an alternative variational formulation was provided in \cite{CCWY,CCJWY,LTW} in light of G. Herglotz's work \cite{her}, which is related to nonholonomic constraints.
 By using the Herglotz variational principle, various kinds of representation formulae for the viscosity solutions of (\ref{evll}) were also obtained in \cite{HCHZ}.
+For simplicity, we will omit the word ``viscosity" if it is not necessary to be mentioned.